The VLCT Mission: To Serve and Strengthen Vermont Local Government

 VLCT is owned by its member municipal governments.
 A thirteen-member Board of Directors is elected to represent the general membership and govern the organization.
 Board members must serve as a selectperson, mayor, manager or clerk in a member municipality and all VLCT member officials are welcome to attend Board meetings.

 An Executive Director, appointed by the Board, manages the League’s day-to-day operations, including the delivery of the following services to League members:

 Speaking with one voice on behalf of many Vermont municipalities, VLCT educates state and federal officials about the impact of their actions on local governments and informs them of municipal needs.
-Each fall, VLCT members set the League's legislative priorities for the upcoming year when they adopt the VLCT Municipal Policy during the League’s Annual Meeting.
+During the fall prior to the start of a new legislative biennium, VLCT members set the League's legislative priorities for the biennium when they adopt the VLCT Municipal Policy during the League’s Annual Meeting.
 During the legislative session, the Board of Directors also provides guidance on legislative issues as they evolve at the State House.
 At the federal level, VLCT represents Vermont municipal interests in Congress and federal agencies through its membership in the National League of Cities and its work with Vermont's congressional delegation.

 Municipal Assistance Center

 VLCT MAC provides legal, consulting, and education services.
 Staff at the Center field telephone inquiries from municipal officials, maintain a clearinghouse of model ordinances and bylaws, and sponsor workshops on current issues affecting local government.
 The MAC team is also available to contract with municipalities for individualized assistance in the areas of legal review and drafting of documents, meeting facilitation and retreats, personnel searches, management audits, and customized training on topics of the municipality’s choice.